 3. First dorsal fin originates behind the insertion point of pectoral fins along inner margin

-The finetooth shark is small in size with a long pointed snout and fairly large eyes.
-The mouth is broadly rounded in the front with well-defined labial furrows around the corner of the mouth.
+Small in size with a long pointed snout and fairly large eyes.
+The mouth is broadly rounded in the front with well-defined labial furrows around the corner of the mouth (Compagno et al. 2005).
 The gill slits are very long, about half the length of the base of the first dorsal fin.
 The origin of the first dorsal fin is over or just slightly posterior to the insertions of the pectoral fins.
 The first dorsal fin is small with a short rear tip.
 The trailing edge of the first dorsal is falcate with a rounded apex.
 The second dorsal fin is moderately large with a short rear tip.
 The pectoral fins are small.
 Pelvic fins have narrowly rounded tips.
 The upper edge of the caudal fin is just about straight with a narrowly rounded tip.
-There is no interdorsal ridge on the finetooth shark.
+There is no interdorsal ridge on the finetooth shark (Compagno et al. 2005).

 This shark is dark bluish-grey or bronze above, paling to grayish then to a white underside.
-There is an inconspicuous white band along the flank.
+There is an inconspicuous white band along the flank (Compagno et al. 2005).
 There are no distinguishing marks on the fins.

 This shark is named for its very small, clear, fine teeth.
-The upper teeth are narrow and weakly serrated or smooth with erect to slightly oblique cusps.
+The upper teeth are narrow and weakly serrated or smooth with erect to slightly oblique cusps (Compagno et al. 2005).
 The lower teeth are erect with smooth cusps and transverse roots.

-Dermal denticles of the finetooth shark are small and overlapping.
-Each denticle is a bit broader than long with blades containing three ridges, each with three short teeth with the median tooth longest.
+Dermal denticles are small and overlapping.
+Each is a bit broader than long with blades containing three ridges, each with three short teeth with the median tooth longest (Castro and Peebles, 2011).

 Size, Age, and Growth

-The finetooth shark feeds on small bony fishes, including mullet, Spanish mackerel, spot, and Atlantic menhaden.
-This shark also preys on marine invertebrates including cephalopods and crustaceans.
+This predator mainly feeds on small bony fishes, including mullet, Spanish mackerel, spot, and Atlantic menhaden.
+This shark also preys on marine invertebrates including cephalopods and crustaceans (Bethea, 2003)

-The finetooth shark’s reproduction mode is viviparous, based on the yolk sac placenta.
+These sharks are viviparous, having a yolk sac placenta.
 The embryos are nourished through a placental connection.
 Gestation is approximately 12 months with the females moving into nursery areas in late May.
-Birth occurs during late May to mid-June.
-Each litter numbers 1-6 pups, each measuring 20-25 inches (51-64 cm) in length.
+Birth occurs from late May to mid-June.
+Each litter numbers 1-13 pups, each measuring 51-64 cm (20-25 inches) in length (Compagno et al. 2006).

 The finetooth shark was originally named Carcharias isodon by Valenciennes in 1839.
 However, the name combination was changed to Carcharhinus isodon later that same year (Valenciennes, 1839).
 The genus name Carcharhinus is derived from the Greek “karcharos” = sharpen and “rhinos” = nose.
 The species name isodon means “equal tooth” for the same number of teeth located in the upper and lower jaws.
 A synonym referring to this species in previous scientific literature is Aprionodon punctatus Gill 1861.